FlyingCowsNCSU/FlyingCowsNCSU.github.io/src/readme.md

 This script is a Python program that controls a drone to visit a list of specified waypoints and receive images from a client while the drone is hovering at each waypoint.
 The drone will then save these images to a local folder.

+**Note**: Before executing this script, ensure that the Raspberry Pi running on Ubuntu 22.04 LTS is set to SoftAP mode by enabling the hotspot in the settings.
+This will disable the Wi-Fi connection.

 ### Dependencies
 The following dependencies are required for this program:
 - `dronekit`